kmacedovarela/giftshop-demo/README.md

 Here are some tips on firebase usage:

 - `firebase list` - List your available projects
-- `firebase deploy --project pizza-order-XPT0` - Deploy the new version of your script
+- `firebase deploy --project pizza-order-XPT0` - Deploy the new version of your scrip

 # Using it